 A center speaker won’t do much for your home theater surround sound, so just place it wherever you feel is most convenient.
 A lot of acoustic technologies will sense and detect the layout of your room to automatically tune the settings for optimal delivery.
 However, if falls, ceilings and floors are left as is, they can actually muddy the sound in your home theater.

-What the Onkyo SKS HT870 home system, the Polk Audio Signature 7, the Samsung HT H7730 7.1 system, Acoustic Audio HT-87, the Nakamichi Shockwafe 7.1, and the Pyle PT798sba 7.1 channel system can do is work with a treated room.
+What the Onkyo SKS HT870 home system, the Polk Audio Signature 7, the Samsung HT H7730 7.1 system, Acoustic Audio HT-87, the Nakamichi Shockwafe Pro, Nakamichi Shockwafe elite 7.2.4 and the Pyle PT798sba 7.1 system can do is work with a treated room.

-Think about padding parts of your room that may sound hollow.
-You want the sound to be absorbed or reflected back to you in such a way to create the perfect sound bubble.
+Think about padding parts of your space, either it is small room or large room that may sound hollow.
+You want the sound to be absorbed or reflected back to you in such a way to create the best sound bubble.
 Larger rooms can benefit more from acoustic treatment as there is more space for the sound signals to get lost in.

-Don’t get discouraged if you lack the expertise to outfit a room for surround sound.
-There are more factors at play that will elevate your experience, like the frequency response of your home theater system.
+Don’t get discouraged if you lack the expertise to outfit a multi room surround sound setup.
+There are more factors at play that will elevate your sound experience, like the high frequency response of your home theater system.
 To be honest, only more highly trained ears will be able to tell the difference in a regular home theater system setup.

 You need compatible connections to ensure a smooth setup.
 Don’t be taken aback when you look behind your center channel and AV receiver.
 You will most likely be met with different inputs and outputs color coded with every color and maybe even cables upon cables included in your package.